 After the meeting was over, I called a friend who is a CPA in Austin to tell him about it.
 “John Harman?
 Of course I know who he is.
 Most CPAs I know have heard of him” he responded.
 Another thing about CPAs – they aren’t that social, they normally stay in their lane.
 Thus began my quest to solve one of the great mysteries of my professional life - who is John Harman?

-Flash forward several years, and I now have had the great fortune of working alongside John in our joint financial practice.
+Flash forward several years, and I now have had the great fortune of working alongside John in our joint practice.
 I’ve sat in countless client meetings with him.
-These meetings typically go something like this: client asks extremely complicated tax question, John pauses for a few seconds, then provides an exact answer consolidated to the minimum number of words possible before changing the subject to something else.
-Here’s an example:
+These meetings typically go something like this: client asks an extremely complicated tax question, John pauses for a few seconds, then provides an exact answer consolidated to the minimum number of words possible before changing the subject to something else.

-The first couple times he did this I was foolish enough to double check his work thinking maybe he just threw out a number, it was always spot on.
-Now I no longer question it.
 Our clients love John, as long he is present they trust that things will be resolved in their favor.
-For most of them John Harman CPA PLLC has handled their taxes without issue for 10+ years.
+For most of them Harman Crowell Dias CPAs PLLC has handled their taxes without issue for 10+ years.
 They religiously vote him best CPA in the area every year.
 He has moved from a small shared office in downtown McKinney to his own building filled with staff and other CPAs.
-In addition to tax and accounting, his firm now offers financial planning and investment advice (where I come in to the mix).
+In addition to tax and accounting, his firm is now partnered with Capital Data Science to offer investment advice.
 What goes unnoticed, or at least unspoken, is how rarely he wants to talk tax or accounting.

 John and I were once discussing CPAs and bookkeepers, and he mentioned how they burn out, and told me stories of CPAs who one day just stood up and left their offices and never came back because they couldn’t do it anymore.
 Years of focusing on numbers and tax forms take their toll, and eventually they reach a breaking point where they have to do something else.